RI-SE/smirk/docs/System Architecture Description.md

 - Kruchten, 1995.
 The 4+1 View Model of Architecture.
 IEEE Software, 12(6), pp. 42-50.

 # 2 Architecture Viewpoints
 SMIRK is a pedestrian emergency braking ADAS.
-The system consists of two sensors (camera and radar/LiDAR) and a deep neural network trained for pedestrian detection.
+The system uses input from two sensors (camera and radar/LiDAR), implements a deep neural network trained for pedestrian detection and recognition.
 To minimize hazardous false positives, SMIRK implements a SMILE safety cage to reject input that is out-of-distribution.

 If the radar detects an imminent collision between the ego car and an object, SMIRK will evaluate if the object is a pedestrian.
 If SMIRK is confident that the object is a pedestrian, it will apply emergency braking.